 Cone Biopsy (Conization) for Abnormal Cervical Cell Changes

-What To Expect After Surgery
+What To Expect

 If you have a cone biopsy, you need regular follow-up Pap tests and colposcopic examinations.
 A Pap test should be repeated every 4 to 6 months or as recommended by your doctor.
 After several Pap test results are normal, you and your doctor can decide how often to schedule future Pap tests.

-- Some vaginal spotting or discharge (bloody or dark brown) may occur for about 3 weeks.
+Some vaginal bleeding is normal for up to 1 week.
+Some vaginal spotting or discharge (blood or dark brown) may occur for about 3 weeks.

 Why It Is Done

-A cone biopsy may be done after a Pap test shows moderate to severe cell changes and:
+A cone biopsy may be done after a cervical cancer screening test found a problem.
+It may be done:

 How Well It Works

-The edges of the cervical tissue removed by a cone biopsy may contain abnormal cells, meaning that abnormal tissue may be left in the cervix.
-The cone biopsy may be repeated to remove the remaining abnormal cells.
-If follow-up tests show normal cells, then no further treatment may be needed.
+The cone biopsy may remove all of the abnormal tissue.
+If this happens, you won't need more treatment.
+But if some abnormal cells are left in the cervix after the biopsy, more tissue may need to be removed.
+If follow-up tests show normal cells, then no further treatment will be needed.
 If abnormal cells remain, you and your doctor may discuss other treatments, such as removal of the uterus (hysterectomy).